The key questions on the impact of coronavirus on football

 What’s definitely been cancelled?

-International friendly dates were naturally the first to go and English non-league levels look set to soon follow, while the Belgian top flight announced it had ended on the advice from the Government and public health experts in the country.
+International friendly dates were naturally the first to go and English non-league levels look set to soon follow, along with tiers two to four in Scotland – the Championship, League One and League Two.
+The Belgian top flight announced it had ended on the advice from the Government and public health experts in the country.
 UEFA has warned leagues that their clubs may not be eligible for European football next season if they cancel their competitions prematurely.

 What’s likely to go soon?